clunion/shardoverse/README.md

 | ESC    | Exit program                         |
 | P      | Paint colored pixels in main window  |

+When the program is started, a (currently empty) window should appear on screen.
+If the window fails to appear, it is probably off-screen.
+There are two ways to get that fixed:
+* start the executable with the parameter --windowreset.
+This could be done via:
+ `cargo run --release -- --windowreset`
+* remove the file `shardoverse.ini`.
+The window coordinates are then initialised with defaults, which should be on the main screen.
+* it is also possible to change the contenten of `shardoverse.ini`, it is an ordinary human readable text, and correct the window position therein.

 ------------------
 > An example for a similar environment is the small and nice Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt).